kcue/PeekPeekProject/README.md

 ### Building the Project
 To minify the project size and to get the website ready for production, run the command `npm run build`, or navigate to the same page in the UI where you serve the website and click on the `build` option instead of `serve`.
 The project will not build unless there are **no errors** from typescript, so it is recommended to follow proper coding principles to reduce future work before building.

+### Hosting
+If you want to host the website under a path that's not the root directory, change the `publicPath` variable in the config file `vue.config.js`.
+This field needs to lead to the folder where the project is held.
+For example, if you wanted to host the website under a single-layer deep subfolder called 117, you would have to specify the publicPath as `/117/`.

 ### Lints and fixes files
 To Lint the program and fix simple errors in formatting, run the command `npm run lint`.